TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-beta-tester-guide.rst

 Getting Help and Providing Feedback
 -----------------------------------

-Reporting problems: <Information about the email here, include the link and where else they could find the link>.
+Reporting problems: Email us using `this link <cic@consult.tacc.utexas.edu>`_..
 Please make sure you send a separate email per issue.

 Get Support: You can head over to the TACC-Cloud slack and talk to us on Aloe-Beta channel.
 If Slack isn’t an option, you can either email CICsupport@tacc.utexas.edu, or create a ticket in the `TACC portal <https://portal.tacc.utexas.edu/home>`_ if you have a TACC account.
 If making a ticket through the TACC portal, choose “Cloud and Interactive Computing (Agave API)” as the System/Resource.